fossunited/fossunited/docs/docs/project-management.md

 Apart from documentation, another way to get involved with the project is with Project Management.
 For example, we need users of the Platform to discover and report bugs in the project.
-We need volunteers to keep an eye on the issue board and respond to new issues from the Community.
+We need volunteers to report on the issue board and respond to new issues from the Community.
 Reproducing issues or responding to the issues with request for additional information to aid in reproduction of the issue are incredibly valuable ways to contribute to the